FG-s-Modlists/FGs-Modlists-Site/content/en/docs/POTD/Post-Install/gettingstarted.md

   Tips on how to start playing POTD.
 ---

-## Getting Started in Path of the Dovahkiin

 - You get special, unique perks for completing the major questlines.
 Questing is highly recommended.
 - Master your classes!
 You can master up to two classes and when you do, you keep the bonuses of the mastered class even when you switch to another one.
 - Bandits are your best bet for early levels.
 They usually come in small enough groups to be manageable and are almost always around your level or slightly higher.